Europe Automotive Lightweight Materials Market size crossed USD 66.71 Billion in 2019 and is estimated to witness 9.1% CAGR from 2020 to 2026.

 Strict government regulations to control pollution levels and minimize dependence on fossil fuel is driving hybrid and electric vehicle adoption.
 Norway and Netherland have passed a resolution to ban sales of fossil fuel powered vehicles by 2025.
 Other countries such as Germany will also stop the sales of traditional vehicles by the end of 2030.
-Various governments are formulating regulations to support hybrid and electric vehicles would continue to have a positive impact on the market over the forecast period.
+Various governments are formulating regulations to support hybrid and electric vehicles would continue to have a positive impact on the market growth.

-Based on application, the market is segmented into powertrain, chassis, body in white, interior, exterior and others.
-Body in white segment is expected to hold around 25% volume share till 2026.
+The body in white segment is expected to hold around 25% volume share till 2026.
 Automotive manufacturers are currently developing strategies to use advance materials in body in white structures.
-Incorporation of CATIA V5 technique will aid in the development of aluminum structures compatible with automotive engineering.
+Incorporation of CATIA V5 technique will aid in the development of aluminium structures compatible with automotive engineering.

-Based on manufacturing process, the industry is segmented into casting, open molding, rolling, forming, extrusion, closed molding and forging.
-Closed molding is anticipated to grow at over 10% over the projected time period.
-This growth can be attributed owing to its benefits over other process such as reduced waste and emission, lower material and disposal cost and reduced cycle times.
+The Europe automotive lightweight materials market from closed molding segment will grow at 10% CAGR through 2026, attributed to its benefits over other process such as reduced waste and emission, lower material and disposal cost and reduced cycle times.

-Based on vehicle type, the industry is segmented into internal combustion engine, hybrid electric vehicle and battery-operated electric vehicle.
-Growing demand for reducing CO2 emission along with other pollutant and complying with strict environmental regulation will further drive the hybrid and electric vehicle market till the projected time period.
+Growing demand for reducing CO2 emission along with other pollutant and complying with strict environmental regulation will further drive the hybrid and electric vehicle market revenue.

-France holds more than 15% share in market.
-The growing demand for more fuel-efficient vehicles will help drive the market for the projected time period.
+France automotive lightweight materials market accounted for 15% revenue share in 2019, owing to the growing demand for more fuel-efficient vehicles.
 The government is also working towards providing incentives and subsidies for developing electric vehicles.
 Moreover, growing awareness among customers regarding environment and the damage conventional vehicles have on it is driving electric vehicles market in European region.

-The key players in the Europe market include British steel Ltd., ArcelorMittal, Creusot-Lorie, ThyssenKrupp AG., BASF, Covestro AG., LyondellBasell, etc. Various industry players are investing into research & development to produce low cost and more efficient products.
+Some of the leading companies involved in the Europe automotive lightweight materials market include British steel Ltd., ArcelorMittal, Creusot-Lorie, ThyssenKrupp AG., BASF, Covestro AG. and LyondellBasell.
+Various companies are investing into research & development to produce low cost and more efficient products.
 They are also looking at expanding strategic partnership and working on diversifying supply chains.